 Expanded Academic ASAP This link opens in a new windowResources for research across academic disciplines, offering in-depth coverage of

 virtually any concentration from advertising, psychology and history to microbiology, the humanities and womens studies.

-Global Issues in Context Offers global perspectives on issues of international importance and current world events and topics in the news related to these issues.
+Gale in Context: Global Issues This link opens in a new windowOffers global perspectives on issues of international importance and current world events and topics in the news related to these issues.
 Not a pro and con database, Global Issues in Context ties together a variety of sources to present a rich analysis of issues social, political, military, economic, environmental, science related, health related, cultural and headlines in world hot spots.
 It provides information seekers with a framework to better understand 21st-century issues and events while highlighting global connections and the interdependence of all nations.

-Opposing Viewpoints in Context The premier online resource covering todays hottest social issues, from capital punishment to immigration, to marijuana.
+Opposing Viewpoints in Context This link opens in a new windowThe premier online resource covering todays hottest social issues, from capital punishment to immigration, to marijuana.
 This cross-curricular research tool supports science, social studies, current events, and language arts classes.
 Its informed differing views present each side of an issue, allowing you to draw your own valid conclusions.